Steve Hughes

-Steve Hughes is an Australian-born thrash metal drummer, comedian and actor.
+Steve Hughes is an Australian-born drummer, comedian and actor.
 Hughes has embraced the title "heavy metal humourist", as it aligns with his approach to comedy, music and life; the press have referred to this title and similar variations.

 Hughes was an active member of Australia's early thrash metal scene.
 He founded and played drums for Slaughter Lord, one of the first thrash metal bands in Australia—a band that had a brief yet notable impact on the country's extreme metal music history.
 He subsequently played drums for thrash metal band Mortal Sin and the black metal band Nazxul.

 Hughes started performing stand-up in the 1990s and relocated to England in 2002 to further pursue his career in comedy.
 He is based in Manchester, and performs stand-up internationally, primarily across Europe, Australia and New Zealand.

 Hughes also starred in the 2015 indie short film Brainless Killers, which won the awards for Best Film, Best Thriller and Best Special Effects in the short film category at the Sydney Indie Film Festival.

 Music career

-Born in Sydney, Hughes became interested in heavy metal in the early 80s.
+Born in Sydney, Hughes became interested in heavy metal in the early 1980s.
 In an interview with MusicRadar Hughes said he became obsessed with Iron Maiden in 1982 and "the pounding drumming of Mr Clive Burr" and was also heavily influenced by Black Sabbath and Dio drummer Vinnie Appice, particularly his work on Dio's first 2 albums, which he would repeatedly play while attempting to play along.

 In 1985 he founded a band that was originally named Onslaught, but the band was forced to change their name due to a UK-based band by the same name.
 The band briefly changed their name to Devastator, before settling on Slaughter Lord.
 Slaughter Lord released one demo tape titled Taste of Blood before disbanding in 1987.
 In spite of the band's short lifespan, Slaughter Lord had received attention overseas and has since been called "legendary" and "pioneering" in terms of Australia's extreme metal history.

 In 1989 Hughes joined Mortal Sin While he did not appear on any of the band's albums, he played drums for them during their European/American tour in 1990.
 After his work with Mortal Sin, Hughes formed a rock band called Presto, releasing 2 CDs.
 In 1993 he joined the black metal band Nazxul.
 He also played live with the band Primordial while living in Ireland in 1999.

 In 2010 Hughes released the album Sumaire independently under the band name Eternum.
 Sumaire contained songs that he had written and arranged and mainly performed himself along with "some shredding solos performed by a variety of metal maniacs."

 While Hughes has focused on his comedy career since the early 2000s, he said in a 2010 interview with Post Modern Ink magazine that music remained his first love.